 Zap test: Remove a small dab of soap from the pot and allow it to cool.
-Do not lick the soap directly.
-Instead, dampen your fingertip with water (or spit), touch it to the cooled soap to get a thin smear of soap on your fingertip, and then lightly touch your fingertip to your tongue.
+Do NOT lick the soap directly.
+Instead, dampen your fingertip with water (or spit), rub it on the cooled soap to get a thin smear of soap on your fingertip, and then lightly touch your fingertip to your tongue.

 A "zap" means there is excess lye in the soap.
 The sensation feels like an instant static shock or as if you touched your tongue to a battery.

 A "no zap" means there is no sensation of a static shock.
 "No zap" soap might leave a pungent, sour, metallic, or salty taste in your mouth, but an odd taste is not a zap!

 Regardless of the results, rinse your mouth with cool water until any lingering zap or unusual taste is gone.